How the Driver and Vehicle Standards Agency (DVSA) earned recognition scheme works, how to apply, and what happens when you've joined.

 |9||Dangerous goods (HGV operators) or service work (PSV operators)|

-You won’t be audited on section 9 if you don’t do these activities.
+You will not be audited on section 9 if you do not do these activities.

 The documents provided here will explain the: